nasri-attari/linux-task1/README.md

 # Run the script in the background
 ./part6.sh &

-# Show the PID of the background script
-echo $!

 # OR find the process by name
 ps aux | grep part6.sh